kshaffer/courses/mt4-academicPaper.md

 A model paper will be posted soon.

-Students may sign up for a 20-minute consultation with me to go over a draft of their paper.
-Dates & times TBA.
+Students may sign up for a 15-minute consultation with me to go over a draft of their paper.
+Please use [this Google calendar](https://www.google.com/calendar/selfsched?sstoken=UVBSdnp2TjN5X3lvfGRlZmF1bHR8MDA3M2NiNTMyNjU1OGM3YmIxY2EwMGM1NzllM2VhMjY) to sign up (make sure your account is set to Mountain Time when you sign up).
 Before your consultation, share your Google Doc with me, so I can review it as we meet and discuss.

-Be sure to follow the submission guidelines provided above, and contact me with questions well in advance.
+Papers should be written as Google Documents (not Word Documents uploaded to Google Drive), shared with kris.shaffer@colorado.edu with editing privileges, and the sharing link [pasted into this form](https://docs.google.com/a/colorado.edu/forms/d/1WUImrrWmJrNyZod_Qux-Kw1dxPdWetAOjW1L2KIjj_Y/viewform?usp=send_form).

 Good luck!